Career Pathways Pilot

 Business Council of Australia chief executive Bran Black said the Business Council and its members are committed to helping ensure all Australians reach their full potential and share in the opportunities and prosperity of our nation.

-“This initiative will lead to increased, sustainable, and measurable improvements in employment and career advancement outcomes for people with disability.
+“This initiative has led to increased, sustainable, and measurable improvements in employment and career advancement outcomes for people with disability.

 “We need a concerted effort to drive change from job design through to recruitment and move from entry level jobs to advanced and executive roles.